howard-university-web-services/Howard-Automation-Library/README.md

 #### Finding your local drush aliases

 - Run `drush sa` for a list of current drush aliases.
-- You should see `@cl.prod_academicdepartments.dev.dev` and `@cl.prod_hud8.dev.dev`, with others for stg and prod installs of each.
+- You should see `@cl.prod_academicdepartments.dev.dev` or `academicdepartments.dev` and `@cl.prod_hud8.dev.dev` or `hud8.dev`, with others for stg and prod installs of each.
 These would be added as `@cl.prod_academicdepartments`, leaving off the env connotation, as we set that in a choice per script, so that you may choose in the script which env to run them on.

 ### Requirements